-The Harvard Radcliffe Institute is one of the world’s leading centers for interdisciplinary exploration.
+The Radcliffe Institute for Advanced Study at Harvard University—known as Harvard Radcliffe Institute—is one of the world’s leading centers for interdisciplinary exploration.
 We bring students, scholars, artists, and practitioners together to pursue curiosity-driven research, expand human understanding, and grapple with questions that demand insight from across disciplines.

 Harvard Radcliffe Institute Announces 2021–2022 Fellows

 The Institute will welcome the 2021–2022 class to Cambridge for a year of in-person research, writing, and interdisciplinary exchange.
 The class was drawn from a wide pool of international applicants, and the acceptance rate was 2.4 percent.

 Lauren Groff (photo 2) came to the Institute ready to complete a novel about early American captivity narratives—but after hearing Katie Bugyis’s (photo 3) fellowship talk about Benedictine nuns’ liturgical practices, her brain, she tweeted, “exploded into rainbows.”
 Last summer, Groff asked Bugyis, a historian of medieval religious women, to be a historical consultant for a different novel, out now: Matrix (photo 1) portrays the life of an abbess from the Middle Ages.
 Learn more about this true Radcliffe Moment in the Harvard Gazette.
 Link in profile.